HairdressingProject/HairdressingApp/pages/mydoc/mydoc_api.md

 ...
 ```

 ## 1. Create a aspnet core web api
-cd to your proyect directory
+cd to your proyect directory and then run:

 ```bash
 dotnet new webapi -o AdminApi
 ```

 ## 2. Install Packages
 ```bash